KarynaMisnik/Linux-notes/README.md

 A layered operating system is structured as a hierarchy of layers, each built upon the layer below it:

-Lowest layer: Handles the most fundamental functions, usually very close to the hardware.
+<ins>Lowest layer:</ins> Handles the most fundamental functions, usually very close to the hardware.

-Higher layers: Use services provided by the layers below, adding more sophisticated functionality.
+<ins>Higher layers:</ins> Use services provided by the layers below, adding more sophisticated functionality.

 Each layer only interacts directly with the layer immediately beneath it.

-Advantages:
+**Advantages:**

 Easier to understand, design, and debug, since each layer is relatively independent.